Consumer spending outpaced income — again

 And you're also going to see them likely paying very close attention to the forthcoming labor market data.

-Well, Rachel, Rachel, I have two more numbers that kind of represent that confusion about the economy.
+Well, Rachel, I have two more numbers that kind of represent that confusion about the economy.
+Today we got the latest consumer sentiment numbers near record lows in September.

 So how do you square those two things?